 What makes a GOAT?

 The World Championship is the summit of snooker but GOATs should be winning the other triple crowns as well.
-Judd Trump has just won his 5th Triple Crown making him the 10th player of all time to reach this milestone.
+Mark Selby has just won his 10th Triple Crown making him the 4th player of all time to reach this milestone.
 8 of his predecessors also appear in the World Championship table above with John Spencer the only one not making the leap.
-The one player not in the World Championship list but is in the Triple Crown list is Neil Robertson who has won 6 Triple Crowns.
+The two players not in the World Championship list but are in the Triple Crown list are Neil Robertson, who has won 6 Triple Crowns, and Judd Trump, who won his 5th Triple Crown last year and prompted me to start writing about Snooker!

 To me, the definition of a GOAT can be built using intuitive round numbers as below –